stern/stern/README.md

 ## Completion

 Stern supports command-line auto completion for bash or zsh. `stern --completion=(bash|zsh)` outputs the shell completion code which work by being evaluated in `.bashrc`, etc for the specified shell.
+In addition, Stern supports dynamic completion for `--namespace` and `--context`.
+In order to use that, kubectl must be installed on your environment.

 If you use bash, stern bash completion code depends on the [bash-completion](https://github.com/scop/bash-completion).
 On the macOS, you can install it with homebrew as follows: